The Lady in the Van

-The Lady in the Van is a 2015 British comedy-drama film directed by Nicholas Hytner, and starring Maggie Smith and Alex Jennings, based on the memoir of the same name created by Alan Bennett.
-It was written by Bennett, and it tells the (mostly) true story of his interactions with Mary Shepherd, an elderly woman who lived in a dilapidated van on his driveway in London for 15 years.
+The Lady in the Van is a 2015 British comedy-drama film directed by Nicholas Hytner, and starring Maggie Smith and Alex Jennings, based on his earlier memoir and stage play of the same name, created by Alan Bennett.

+It was written by Bennett, and it tells the (mostly) true story of his interactions with Mary Shepherd, an elderly woman who lived in a dilapidated van on his driveway in north London for 15 years.
 He had previously published the story as a 1989 essay, 1990 book, 1999 stage play, and 2009 radio play on BBC Radio 4.
 Smith had previously portrayed Shepherd twice: in the 1999 stage play, which earned her a Best Actress nomination at the 2000 Olivier Awards, and in the 2009 radio adaptation.

-Hytner directed the 1999 stage play at the Queen's Theatre in London.
+Hytner directed the 1999 stage play at the Queen's Theatre in London's West End.
 The film was shown in the Special Presentations section of the 2015 Toronto International Film Festival and received largely positive reviews from critics.

 Plot

-The Lady in the Van tells the mostly true story of Alan Bennett's somewhat strained friendship with Miss Mary Shepherd, an irritable, eccentric, homeless woman whom Bennett befriended in the 1970s, before letting her park her Bedford van in the driveway of his Camden home "for three months".
-She ended up residing there for 15 years.

-As the story develops, Bennett learns Miss Shepherd's true identity: Margaret Fairchild, a gifted former pupil of pianist Alfred Cortot.
-She had driven an ambulance in WWII, played Chopin at The Proms, attempted to become a nun twice, and was committed to an institution by her brother.
-She escaped, had an accident when her van was hit by a motorcyclist—for whose death she believed herself to blame—and thereafter lived in fear of arrest.

-Social workers check in with her, the first offering her coats, then confiding in Mr. Bennett she would just as soon see her move on.
-Other than Bennett, other neighbours on the street would bring Miss Shepherd presents or food, in doing so being charitable in their eyes.

-Bennett discovered to his surprise she had studied piano in France, and was fluent in French.
-Also, from time to time, a mysterious man stops by her van who frightens her, and she gives him money.
+In 1970, writer Alan Bennett moves into a wealthy suburb of Camden.
+Soon afterwards, he meets Miss Mary Shepherd, an irritable, eccentric, unsanitary, and religious homeless woman living in an old Bedford van, who squats outside multiple houses in Bennett's street of Gloucester Crescent.
+Social workers frequently check in with her, and other neighbours on the street frequently bring Miss Shepherd presents or food.

-One day, a couple of youth scare Miss Shepherd, shaking the van and yelling at her.
-They woke her from a nightmare she was having of a long ago traffic accident.
-She goes to confession, and the priest reminds her he has absolved her several times already.
-The incident with the boys worries Alan, so he mentions at a meal with neighbors an idea to let her park in his drive.
-A wealthy neighbour buys her a new van, and it stays on Alan's property for the next 15 years.
+One day, a couple of youths scare Miss Shepherd, shaking the van and yelling at her, which causes her to wake from a nightmare she was having of a long ago traffic accident.
+The incident with the boys worries Alan, so he mentions at a meal with neighbours an idea to let her park in his drive.
+Though initially hesitant, a wealthy neighbour buys her a new van, and Miss Shepherd moves into his driveway, where she proceeds to stay for 15 years, from 1974 to 1989.